whitecube/lingua/README.md

 ## Contributing

-Your help can be precious in order to make this package more accurate!
+Your help is precious in order to make this package more accurate!
 You can contribute on two levels.

 ### Working on core features